tomkat-cr/data_lakehouse_local_stack/README.md

 DF_NUM_PARTITIONS=200
 ```

-14. Assign the number of batches to save Data into the Apache Hive metastore, to prevent errors saving large amout of files.
+14. Assign the number of batches to save Data into the Apache Hive metastore, to prevent errors saving large amounts of files.

 ```env
 # Number of batches to Save Data into Apache Hive
 HIVE_BATCHES=10
 ```

-15. For other parameters, check the [Raygun IP processing main python code](batch_processing/raygun_ip_processing/main.py), function `get_config()`.
+15. For other parameters check the [Raygun IP processing main Python code](batch_processing/raygun_ip_processing/main.py), function `get_config()`.

 ### Raygun Data Copy to S3 / Minio